aabadie/joblib-s3/README.rst

 We recommend using Anaconda 3 python distribution for full support of available store backends : S3 and HDFS.

-1. Install HDFS3 using conda-forge (only available for Python 3.4):
+1. Create a Python 3.4 Anaconda environment:

 ..  code-block:: bash

+    $ conda create -n py34 python==3.4
+    $ . activate py34

+2. Install HDFS3 using conda-forge (only available for Python 3.4):

+..  code-block:: bash

     $ conda install hdfs3 libhdfs3 -c conda-forge

-2. Create a Python 3.4 Anaconda environment, activate it and then use pip to install joblibstore, all other pip dependencies will be installed
+3. Create a Python 3.4 Anaconda environment, activate it and then use pip to install joblibstore, all other pip dependencies will be installed
 automatically:

 ..  code-block:: bash

-    $ conda create -n py34 python==3.4
-    $ . activate py34
     $ cd joblibstore
     $ pip install .

 Using joblibstore to cache result in the Cloud
 ==============================================